Postdoc: Femtosecond spectroscopy of artificial photosynthesis

 About the group

 The goal of the Ultrafast Spectroscopy group is to study the molecular-scale properties of water, ice and aqueous systems like hydrated ions, membranes and proteins.
 This research is carried out using spectroscopic techniques including femtosecond (nonlinear) vibrational spectroscopy, surface sum-frequency generation and GHz-THz dielectric relaxation spectroscopy.

+You need to meet the requirements for a doctors-degree and must have research experience in a non-Dutch academic environment.
 You have a successfully completed doctoral studies in experimental physical chemistry or experimental physics.
 You have experience in femtosecond laser spectroscopy of molecular and/or condensed phase systems.
 Experience with the technique of surface sum-frequency generation is a bonus.
 You have a strong will and attitude to collaborate with theoreticians and synthetic chemists.

 Terms of employment

 The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of two years with the possibility of extension with another year.
 AMOLF assists new employees with housing and visa applications, and provides a compensation for transport costs and furnishing expenses.

 Group leader Ultrafast Spectroscopy

 You can respond to this vacancy online via the button below.

 – Motivation on why you want to join the group (max.
 1 page).

 It is important to us to know why you want to join our team.
 This means that we will only consider your application if it entails your motivation letter.